 Captive insurance companies operate in a similar manner as traditional insurance companies with a few exceptions.
 Like traditional insurance, captives issue policies, process claims, and follow all applicable regulations to adhere to state and federal laws.
 The biggest difference between the two is that with insured-owned captive insurance companies, the captive owner is able to choose whether or not to distribute or retain the company’s profits.
 This differs from a traditional insurance company in which the insurer and its shareholders retain the profits.

 There are two main types of captive insurers.
 These include pure captives and sponsored captives.
 Pure captives refer to captive insurers that are 100 percent owned, whether directly or indirectly, by their insureds.
 What makes sponsored captives different is that they are both owned and controlled by parties that are unrelated to the insured.
-It is important to consider how both of these captive types work to determine which will best benefit your business based on your unique needs.
+It is important to consider how both of these captive types, as well as group and sponsored captives, work to determine which will best benefit your business based on your unique needs.

 Pure captives insure only the risks of its parent company or its related group companies.
 Also known as a single parent captive (SPC), this type of captive is most commonly used for larger entities.
 Pure captives are closely held insurance companies that insurance business is controlled by its owners and the original insureds are the principal beneficiaries.
 In a pure captive, the parent of the captive insurance company offers the capital used to form the captive.
 They also have direct involvement in all of the captive’s major operations, such as claims, underwriting, and investments.